TaranN121/Rainbow2024/README.md

 # Rainbow2024
 Learn what a repository is all about.
-This is a poem about rainbows and Marshawn Lynch
+This is a poem about rainbows, Marshawn Lynch, and DK Metcalf Red
-Red
 Orange
 Yellow